A Political Contradictionary from A to Z

 Robert Frost, Mending Wall, 1915 in the collection, North of Boston

-Eduardo Galeano, award winning Uraguayan writer, thinker, and someone who clearly and consistently challenges contradictions.
-Be sure to see The Open Veins of Latin America, Memory of Fire trilogy (Genesis, 1982; Faces and Masks, 1984; Century of the Wind, 1986)
+Eduardo Galeano, award winning Uraguayan writer, thinker, and someone who clearly and consistently challenged contradictions.
+The Open Veins of Latin America, Memory of Fire trilogy (Genesis, 1982; Faces and Masks, 1984; Century of the Wind, 1986) and more...

 Todd Gitlin, The Twilight of Common Dreams: Why America is Wracked by Culture Wars, Owl Books, 1996.

 Seymour M. Hersh, My Lai, the First Detailed Account of the Vietnam Massacre, Harper's Magazine, May 1970.

 Thomas Hobbes, Leviathan, 1660.
 Full text on-line thanks to Oregon State

 Eric Hobsbawm, Marxist historian with numerous books to his credit: